 There are a number of planning updates relating to COVID-19 that we’d like to highlight to our affiliated groups and others involved in their local built environment.
-These changes include permissions for developments by local authorities or health services relating to mitigating the pandemic, a temporary reprieve on the requirement to hold physical public events for pre-application consultations, changes to review bodies meeting in public and the availability of EIAs in physical places.
 All of these measures are temporary and will be reviewed once the pandemic has passed.
+This page will be updated regularly.

 COVID-19: Permitted Development (by local authorities and health service)